Contribute to documentation#

 Make edits to files in

 using your favorite editor, and save, preview, and test.
-You must run and pass the buildshtml
+You must run and pass the buildslivehtml

-without causing new errors.# Optionally clean the builds to avoid cache issues. # Note that for the external packages' documentation only, # we use "docs-" as a prefix for make targets to avoid a conflicts. make docs-clean make docs-html make docs-linkcheck
+without causing new errors.# Optionally clean the builds to avoid cache issues. # For the external packages' documentation only, you must use # "docs-" as a prefix for `make` targets.
+This convention avoids # conflicts with the `make` targets of source code. make docs-clean make docs-livehtml make docs-linkcheckbroken

 Visit the GitHub